libor-m/ngs-course/03-advanced.rst

     # and run it (the ./ is important!)
     ./fastq-filter-length.sh

+Now collect your code from above (contents of your function, not the whole function) and paste it below the shebang.
+Don't forget to remove the debug ``echo`` parts - otherwise your script will spoil it's output with some useless chatter.

-    # when the final code is there, you need to give it input and output:
+    # when the final code is there, you need to give it input (and maybe save the output):
     <data/HRTMUOC01.RL12.01.fastq ./fastq-filter-length.sh 90 > data/filtered.fastq

 Multi-file, multi-core processing